ippontech/blog-usa/posts/creating-your-first-truffle-project.md

         module.exports = function(deployer) {
           deployer.deploy(Migrations);
         };
 - `test/` is pretty self explanatory.
-It can contain js or sol files, depending on your choice of testing language.
+It can contain `.js` or `.sol` files, depending on your choice of testing language.
 It starts off empty, but we will add a test later on.
 - `truffle-config.js` is the main configuration for your Truffle project.
 This is where we define what networks to use, gas usages, addresses to deploy with, and a few other variables.

         module.exports = {